 Field Notes Expect a wide variation in weather conditions.
 Cold winds and rain are possible.
 Bring warm clothing, waterproofs, and walking boots or shoes.
 Hats and gloves essential for the ferry crossings throughout.
 Walking will generally be easy, with mostly short walks on uneven, occasionally boggy and rocky ground.
 Bring binoculars and a telescope if possible.
 A camera may be useful too!
 You don't need flasks for hot drinks or wellies.
 Biting insects might be encountered.

 What's included in your 'Coll and Tiree in Summer' holiday price

-Five nights comfortable accommodation on Coll & Tiree, with two nights Coll and three nights Tiree.
+Five nights comfortable accommodation on Coll & Tiree, with the first night Coll and then four nights Tiree.
 Please note that on the smaller islands accommodation is very limited and can be somewhat basic with en-suite accommodation not always guaranteed.

 - Full Scottish breakfast, packed lunch, and a delicious dinner.

 - Six days wildlife watching with guidance from a Heatherlea Group Leader.

 - All transport by comfortable minibus.
 All access and ferry fees.